neslib/FastMath/README.md

 Most functions operate on single values (of type `Single`) and 2-, 3- and 4-dimensional vectors (of types `TVector2`, `TVector3` and `TVector4` respectively).
 Vectors are not only used to represent points or directions in space, but can also be regarded as arrays of 2, 3 or 4 values that can be used to perform calculations in parallel.
 In addition to floating-point vectors, there are also vectors that operator on integer values (`TIVector2`, `TIVector3` and `TIVector4`).

 There is also support for 2x2, 3x3 and 4x4 matrices (called `TMatrix2`, `TMatrix3` and `TMatrix4`).
-Matrices are stored in row-major order, like those in the RTL's `System.Math.Vectors` unit.
+By default, matrices are stored in row-major order, like those in the RTL's `System.Math.Vectors` unit.
+However, you can change this layout with the `FM_COLUMN_MAJOR` define.
+This will store matrices in column-major order instead, which is useful for OpenGL applications (which work best with this layout).
+In addition, this define will also clip the depth of camera matrices to -1..1 instead of the default 0..1.
+Again, this is more in line with the default for OpenGL applications.

 For representing rotations in 3D space, there is also a `TQuaternion`, which is similar to the RTL's `TQuaternion3D` type.